cabforum/netsec/docs/NSR.md

 ### 3.1 Monitoring and Logging

 #### 3.1.1

 The CA MUST identify and document the monitoring and logging capabilities of CA Infrastructure and Network Equipment.

-The CA SHOULD establish, evaluate, and maintain policies and procedures for
+The CA SHOULD establish, evaluate, and maintain policies and procedures for:
    1. identifying and utilizing the monitoring and logging capabilities of CA Infrastructure and Network Equipment; and
    2. retaining, parsing, securing, and archiving the audit logs output by CA Infrastructure and Network Equipment.

 The CA SHOULD review and update such policies and procedures at least annually.

 ##### 3.1.1.1

-The CA MUST ensure the monitoring and logging capabilities of CA Infrastructure and Network Equipment are enabled as and to the extent necessary to meet
+The CA MUST ensure the monitoring and logging capabilities of CA Infrastructure and Network Equipment are enabled to the extent necessary to meet:
    1. these Requirements; and
-   2. applicable obligations which depend on such audit logs (such as the requirements in Section 5.4.1 (3) of the Baseline Requirements for the Issuance and Management of Publicly‐Trusted Certificates).
+   2. applicable obligations that depend on such audit logs (such as the requirements in [Section 5.4.1 (3)](https://github.com/cabforum/servercert/blob/main/docs/BR.md#541-types-of-events-recorded) of the Baseline Requirements for the Issuance and Management of Publicly‐Trusted Certificates).

 ##### 3.1.1.2

-The CA MUST ensure audit logs produced by the monitoring and logging capabilities of CA Infrastructure and Network Equipment include activities and/or events that occur on CA Infrastructure
+The CA MUST ensure audit logs produced by the monitoring and logging capabilities of CA Infrastructure and Network Equipment include activities and/or events:
    1. necessary to detect possible:
       1. Critical Security Events; and
-      2. modifications to CA Infrastructure not authorized through the change management process outlined in Section 1.3; and
+      2. modifications to CA Infrastructure not authorized through the change management process outlined in [Section 1.3](#13-change-management); and
    2. with sufficient detail to meet
       1. these Requirements; and
-      2. applicable obligations which depend on such audit logs (such as the requirements in Section 5.4.1 (3) of the Baseline Requirements for the Issuance and Management of Publicly‐Trusted Certificates).
+      2. applicable obligations that depend on such audit logs (such as the requirements in [Section 5.4.1 (3)](https://github.com/cabforum/servercert/blob/main/docs/BR.md#541-types-of-events-recorded) of the Baseline Requirements for the Issuance and Management of Publicly‐Trusted Certificates).

 #### 3.1.2

-The CA MUST ensure the integrity of logging processes within CA Infrastructure is monitored through
+The CA MUST ensure the integrity of logging processes within CA Infrastructure is monitored through:
    1. continuous automated monitoring operating within CA Infrastructure; or
    2. a review by personnel assigned to applicable Trusted Roles at least once every 31 days.